ArchiveBox/ArchiveBox/README.md

 - `github/gitlab/etc. links -> git cloned source code`
 - *[and more...](#output-formats)*

-It uses normal folders on your disk to organize archives (no proprietary complicated formats), and offers a CLI and web UI to browse and edit.
+It uses normal filesystem folders to organize archives (no complicated proprietary formats), and offers a CLI + web UI.

 ---